phetsims/equality-explorer/doc/implementation-notes.md

 # Equality Explorer - implementation notes

 This document contains miscellaneous notes related to the implementation of Equality Explorer.
 This is not an exhaustive description of the implementation.
-The intention is to provide a "big picture" overview, and to supplement the internal documentation (source code comments) and external documentation (design documents).
+The intention is to provide a high-level overview, and to supplement the internal documentation (source code comments) and external documentation (design documents).

 The audience for this document is software developers who are familiar with JavaScript and PhET simulation development (as described in [PhET Development Overview](http://bit.ly/phet-html5-development-overview)).
 The reader should also be familiar with general design patterns used in PhET simulations.